 - bioelectrical impedance analysis (BIA) – commonly used method for estimating body composition analysis.

 Dr. Daniele Fortunato

-When the daily routine keeps us away from following a proper diet, are there any more convenient and fast alternatives, like protein shakes or energy bars, that can help us stick to our diet or do we have to find the time to sit at the table to eat?
+When the daily routine keeps us away from following a proper diet, are there any more convenient and fast alternatives?
+For example protein shakes or energy bars can help us stick to our diet?
+Or do we have to find the time to sit at the table to eat?

 If we are approaching a competition, how can we adapt our nutrition to get to the event in optimal physical condition?

-Dancesport is a particular discipline, it does not have a predictable duration, a competition can end up quickly or it can last for many hours.
-With the right nutrition we can put the body in the condition to have all the energy reserves fully loaded, this will help the athlete to maintain an optimal performance level longer and to reduce the fatigue.
-Thanks to specific nutritional strategies that must be evaluated according to the needs and characteristics of the athlete it is possible, but this is not enough, we must avoid the total decrement of muscle and liver glycogen reserves.
+Dr. Daniele Fortunato: Dancesport is a particular discipline.
+It does not have a predictable duration.
+A competition can end up quickly or it can last for many hours.
+With the right nutrition we can put the body in the condition to have all the energy reserves fully loaded.
+This will help the athlete to maintain an optimal performance level longer and to reduce the fatigue.
+Thanks to specific nutritional strategies that must be evaluated according to the needs and characteristics of the athlete.
+This is possible, but this is not enough.
+We must avoid the total decrements of muscle and liver glycogen reserves.

-In the case of a short performance it is advisable to eat about 2 hours before, and have foods based on complex carbohydrates, few proteins and few fats.
+Dr. Daniele Fortunato: In the case of a short performance it is advisable to eat about 2 hours before, and have foods based on complex carbohydrates, few proteins and few fats.
 It is better to avoid vegetables, or have small quantities, in order not to clutter the stomach that must be able to digest quickly.
-Particular attention should be given to hydration, it plays the major role in the nutrition the day of the competition.
+Particular attention should be given to hydration.
+It plays the major role in the nutrition the day of the competition.